oicr-gsi/cram/README.md

 #### Required workflow parameters:
 Parameter|Value|Description
 ---|---|---
-`inputAlign`|File|input alignment file that will be converted to cram file `isBam`|Boolean|is the input a bam
+`inputAlign`|File|input alignment file that will be converted to cram or bam file `isBam`|Boolean|is the input a bam